 The three types of PSoC I/O are extremely flexible.
 All I/Os have many drive modes that are set at POR.
-PSoC also provides up to four I/O voltage domains through the Vddio pins.
-Every GPIO has analog I/O, LCD drive[4], CapSense[5], flexible interrupt generation, slew rate control, and digital I/O capability.
+PSoC also provides up to four I/O voltage domains through the VDDIO pins.
+Every GPIO has analog I/O, LCD drive^[6], CapSense^[7], flexible interrupt generation, slew rate control, and digital I/O capability.
 The SIOs on PSoC allow VOH to be set independently of Vddio when used as outputs.
 When SIOs are in input mode they are high impedance.
 This is true even when the device is not powered or when the pin voltage goes above the supply voltage.
-This makes the SIO ideally suited for use on an IC bus where the PSoC may not be powered when other devices on the bus are.
+This makes the SIO ideally suited for use on an I2C bus where the PSoC may not be powered when other devices on the bus are.
 The SIO pins also have high current sink capability for applications such as LED drives.
 The programmable input threshold feature of the SIO can be used to make the SIO function as a general purpose analog comparator.
 For devices with Full-Speed USB the USB physical interface is also provided (USBIO).
 When not using USB these pins may also be used for limited digital functionality and device programming.
-All of the features of the PSoC I/Os are covered in detail in the "I/O System and Routing" section on page 28 of this datasheet.
+All of the features of the PSoC I/Os are covered in detail in the "I/O System and Routing" section on page 33 of this data sheet.

 The PSoC device incorporates flexible internal clock generators, designed for high stability and factory trimmed for high accuracy.
-The internal main oscillator (IMO) is the master clock base for the system, and has 1-percent accuracy at 3 MHz.
+The internal main oscillator (IMO) is the clock base for the system, and has 1-percent accuracy at 3 MHz.
 The IMO can be configured to run from 3 MHz up to 62 MHz.
 Multiple clock derivatives can be generated from the main clock frequency to meet application needs.
-The device provides a PLL to generate system clock frequencies up to 67 MHz from the IMO, external crystal, or external reference clock.
+The device provides a PLL to generate clock frequencies up to 67 MHz from the IMO, external crystal, or external reference clock.

-- 4. This feature on select devices only.
-See Ordering Information on page 105 for details. - 5.
+- 5. Refer Electrical Specifications on page 65 for the detailed ADC specification across entire voltage range and temperature. - 6.
+This feature on select devices only.
+See Ordering Information on page 135 for details. - 7.
 GPIOs with opamp outputs are not recommended for use with CapSense.